influxdata/flux/docs/SPEC.md

 ### Record

-A record is a tuple of named values and is represented using an object type.
+A record is a tuple of named values and is represented using an record type.

 ### Column